aragon/hack/docs/getting-started.md

 ```
 aragon init foo.aragonpm.eth
+cd foo
+aragon run
 ```

 Congrats you have just created a DAO!
-It’s running on your local network and you can check it out by going to [localhost:3001](http://localhost:3001)
+It’s running on your local network and as soon as it's ready it will open in your browser at [localhost:3000](http://localhost:3000)!

 ## Next steps